-Strangely enough, the Norfolk Island Pine is not even a pine at all, but rather part of a more ancient lineage of cone-bearing trees in the family, Araucariaceae.
-Although most cone-bearing trees like pines are better adapted for cold conditions, Araucaria heterophylla is actually a tropical plant.
-Norfolks have been on the earth for millions of years before pines even evolved.
-Its quirky yet symmetrical shape have make it a fun, alternative option to the usual holiday tree.
+Despite its common name, the Norfolk Island Pine is not even a pine at all, but rather part of a more ancient lineage of cone-bearing trees in the family, Araucariaceae.
+Although most cone-bearing trees like pines are better adapted for cold conditions, the Norfolk Island Pine, or Araucaria heterophylla, is a tropical plant.
+In fact, Norfolks have been on the earth for millions of years before pines even evolved.

 As an added bonus, Norfolk Island Pines have evolved to be salt tolerant from growing on tropical islands with frequent ocean flooding.
 This is unusual amongst plants, and makes the Norfolks a potential plant for genetic study for identifying salt-tolerance mechanisms.
 Scientists study salt tolerance genes to help improve crops to grow in poor or previously-ocean-flooded soils.